Gaffar07/uipath-secret/readme.md

 5)to use drag and drop facility in uipath click on item you want to drag and select click type as down..now use hover activity to to place the drag item ..again use click activity to finally drop the item and select click type as up
 6)to add picture from folder to word use word application scope first->install uipath.word activity first...now use replace text or picture and supply file name in scope...
-7)to compare two images in uipath install uipathteam.imagecomparison.activities
+7)to compare two images in uipath install uipathteam.imagecomparison.activities 8)to read mail from outlook take get outlook message activity 1) provide account and folder of mail and and store the result use for each row and give system.net.mail as data type for foreachrow

 to create a custom package you need to have a visual studio and nuget package explorer